-Strathcloud is the University's cloud-type storage application.
+Strathcloud is a cloud-type storage application.
 It is available to staff and postgraduate researchers.

 Strathcloud is a secure place to store and electronic files.
 You can easily access and share files saved in Strathcloud.
 You can use Strathcloud on your desktop computer(s), laptop, smartphone or tablet.